43NR1QV3/flatpak-scripts/README.md

 # Flatpak Backup & Restore Tool

-This repository contains tools to backup and restore your Flatpak applications and their custom configurations.
+This repository contains tools to backup and restore your Flatpak applications and their custom configurations made using Flatseal.

 ## Features

 - 🔄 Automatic backup of Flatpak applications list
-- ⚙️ Automatic backup of Flatpak override configurations
+- ⚙️ Automatic backup of Flatpak override configurations created with Flatseal
 - 📦 Easy reinstallation of all your Flatpak applications
 - 🛠️ Simple restoration of your custom Flatpak configurations